dglaude/Blue-Dot-Colour-Picker/README.md

 ## New version

-blinkt_rainbow.py is an new version adapted to use when_double_pressed from version 1.0 of Blue Dot library.
+blinkt and unicorn version are now available in a version that use when_double_pressed from version 1.0 of Blue Dot library.

-Changes compare to blinktCP.py:
+Changes between *CP.py version and *_rainbow.py version:
 * When a client connect, it display a rainbow.
 * A simple touch without move does not change the colour.
 * To change the colour you have to move your finger after the click.